Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ```

 ##### Setting up a Simple NPC dialog
-The `hammer.hello` dialog states that big_boss needs help and he is offering a reward.
+The `hammer.hello` dialog states that big_boss needs help, and he is offering a reward.

 ```
 I lost my hammer!